 Similar to Home Depot, you can purchase all of your gardening tools and supplies at the same time, but you may not be able to find the same level of expertise as you would at a retailer that solely specializes in seeds.

 Delivery Time: Pickup in store, shipping 1-7 days | Return Policy: 90 days from purchase with receipt | Customer Service Options: Online reviews, virtual bot assistant, in-store help, phone

 Work with schools and kids

 Seeds offered in collections or individual packets

 Basic seed options

 Seeds of Change has a powerful mission behind everything they do.
 For every item you buy, they plant nutritious seeds through school growing programs across the country.
-They use their resources to create opportunities for kids through helping FoodCorps service, which creates a culture of health in schools.
+They use their resources to create opportunities for kids through helping FoodCorps service.

 Seed Savers Exchange

 Built on preserving heirloom seeds